nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/download_accessAWS.md

 ==============================

 !!!
 Important
-    The coat color data lives in a website called Cyverse.
-It is not easy to make AWS talk to cyverse, so download the data onto your LOCAL computer and then upload it to AWS.
+    The coat color data lives in a website called [Cyverse](https://www.cyverse.org/).
+It is not easy to make AWS talk to Cyverse; the fastest way to work with this dataset in AWS is to first download it onto your LOCAL computer and then upload it to AWS.

 ## Download data to local computer

-* Open up a terminal window by searching (type cmd+space_bar) for "terminal" on your Mac.
+* To download data onto your local computer you need to open up a terminal window.
+You can do this by searching (type cmd+space bar) for "terminal" on your Mac.

 * Make a folder called GWAS on your Desktop and then navigate to the folder by typing the following commands in your terminal: